vkmsboy/MDISK-Converter/README.md

   </a>
 </p>

-__This Is Just An Simple Advance Auto Filter Bot Complete Rewritten Version Of [URL Shortener](https://github.com/t2links/URL-Shortener-bot)__

 __Just Send Any Link To Short.
-It Will Short To Droplink Link or Save it to your MDisk Account__
+It Will Short To Save it to your MDisk Account__

 ## Usage